DinaSarsam25/Hello-world/README.md

 # Hello-world
 **This is a test for BIOL 668**
 "This repository is for practicing the GitHub Flow."
-Hello-world is the world that all coding programs started with! :/
+Hello-world is the starting for all coding programs! :/
 >my favirote animal is Flamingo.